asaramet/ansible/aruba/README.md

 The following playbooks are included in this collection:

-- `copy_running-config.yaml` - copies `runing-config` files generated with `get_running-config.yaml` playbook to the Linux manager server
+- `collect_run-config.yaml` - collects `runing-config` files from Aruba 6100 switches and copies them to a Linux server.
-- `get_running-config.yaml` - get the `running-config` from all Aruba switches and save them to their respective subgroup folders
+- `day_0_config.yaml` - generates a standart switch configuration CLI file from the template in `templates/new_6100.j2` file and copies it to running and startup config on the switches.
-- `show_vlan_debug.yaml` - shows configured VLANs on Aruba switches
+- `show.yaml` - run different show commands on Aruba switches

 ## License